How to Convey the Value of Your Services (& Sell More Easily)

 So, if you don’t talk about it often enough or you keep changing it, you’re making things harder for them (and consequently, yourself).

-When you’re so close to your business, though, I know it’s difficult to read the label from inside the jar (let alone write it).
+When we’re so close to our business, though, it can be hard to read the label from inside the jar (let alone write it).

-So, if you’d rather do all this with the help of an expert… Hi!
-I’m Giada, the brand messaging strategist and copywriter for service-based women entrepreneurs.
+So, if you’d rather do all this with the right external perspective… Hi!
+I’m Giada, marketing strategist and mentor for brilliant but undervalued women founders.

 More #crafty blog posts on this topic: